 - Membership Level: Must be a Premium Law Student Division member.*

 Members who are selected for the Editorial Board will collaborate with a group of top law students from across the country, working remotely.
-The Editorial Board is responsible for writing and editorial assignments for Student Lawyer and Before the Bar blog as agreed upon with the staff editor.
+The Editorial Board is responsible for writing and editorial assignments for Student Lawyer as agreed upon with the staff editor.
 In addition members may be asked to act as lead editors on individual Student Lawyer issues, or a themed series of posts for the blog.
 The magazine is published September through May (4 issues).

 Editorial Board Member Duties Include: